AKSW/jekyll-rdf/README.md

 As a prerequisite for *Jekyll RDF* you of course need to install [*Jekyll*](https://jekyllrb.com/).
 Please take a look at the installations instructions at https://jekyllrb.com/docs/installation/.

-If you already have a working Jekyll installation you can add the the Jekyll-RDF plugin.
+If you already have a working Jekyll installation you can add the Jekyll-RDF plugin.
 Probably you already using [Bundler](https://bundler.io/) and there is a [`Gemfile`](https://bundler.io/gemfile.html) in your Jekyll directory.
 Add Jekyll-RDF to the plugins section: